History of Arnold Schwarzenegger in Timeline

 In 2021, Arnold Schwarzenegger's divorce from Maria Shriver was finalized.

 On January 21, 2022, Arnold Schwarzenegger was involved in a multi-vehicle collision while driving a black GMC Yukon SUV in Los Angeles.
-He was uninjured, but the driver of the other vehicle, a Toyota Prius, was hospitalized.
+His vehicle collided with a red Toyota Prius, resulting in injuries to the Prius driver, who was transported to the hospital.
+Schwarzenegger was uninjured.

-In February 2022, Arnold Schwarzenegger stated he had been about 80% plant-based for the past five years and that he consumes smaller amounts of animal products occasionally.
+In February 2022, Arnold Schwarzenegger revealed that he had been following an approximately 80% plant-based diet for the past five years to improve his overall health and reduce his environmental impact.

-June 2022: Jury ruling on Shriver's post-divorce savings
+June 2022: Jury ruled Shriver entitled to savings

-In June 2022, a jury ruled that Maria Shriver was entitled to half of her ex-husband Arnold Schwarzenegger's post-divorce savings that he earned from 1986 to 2011, including a pension.
+In June 2022, a jury ruled that Maria Shriver was entitled to half of Arnold Schwarzenegger's post-divorce savings that he earned from 1986 to 2011, including a pension.

 In 2022, Arnold Schwarzenegger released a video message condemning the Russian invasion of Ukraine.